agrif/debian-sockit/guide.md

 There are a couple of Debian packages you would probably like to have:

+ * *locales*: mostly to get rid of errors, but also to handle locales
+ * *ntp*: to set the correct time on boot via the Internet
  * *openssh-server*: for remote shell access
- * *ntp*: to set the correct time on boot via the Internet
- * *locales*: mostly to get rid of errors, but also to handle locales
+ * *sudo*: to get root access

 To install these:

-    $ sudo chroot mnt/ apt-get install openssh-server ntp locales
+    $ sudo chroot mnt/ apt-get install locales ntp openssh-server sudo

 By default, the SSH server allows logging in remotely as root.
 This is a pretty bad idea, so edit *mnt/etc/ssh/sshd_config* and change the